 Instruction is available, while advanced skiers can enjoy the soft powders that were once only accessible to heli-skiers.
 The resort has four chairlifts and it’s one of the most beautiful skiing areas around.

 Fans of cross-country skiing and snowshoeing won’t be disappointed either.
 There are many tracks in the locale, including The Panorama Nordic Trail and Lake Lillian.
-There are lots of other winter sports available in the valley too, including fat biking, snowmobiling, and dog sledding.
+There are many other winter sports available in the valley, including fat biking, snowmobiling, and dog sledding.